 - Those who are severely injured but who will likely survive if care is administered quickly.

-As you can see, focused effort is essential to achieving the highest and best results.
+As you can see, focused effort is essential to achieving the highest and best virtual events sponsorship results.
 Of course, all wounded are tended to.
 But triage enables medics to quickly determine their priorities when resources are limited, and time is of the essence.

-In the context of exhibit space and/or sponsorship sales, by using a similar “triage” approach we can group past, current and prospective customers into three categories as well:
+In the context of virtual exhibit space online and/or virtual fairs sponsorship opportunities and/or virtual events sponsorship sales, by using a similar “triage” approach we can group past, current and prospective customers into three categories as well:

 - Those who are not likely to buy no matter how much effort you put into it;